chamarasara/cafe-backend/README.md

 ## Available Scripts

-To create database fields
+To create database tables
 ## npx sequelize-cli db:migrate

-To run seed files run
+To run seed files
 ## npx sequelize-cli db:seed:all

+To start the server
+## yarn dev
 In the project directory, you can run:

 ### `yarn dev`